trailofbits/algo/README.md

             sudo yum -y install python36-virtualenv
             ```

     - **Windows:** Use the Windows Subsystem for Linux (WSL) to create your own copy of Ubuntu running under Windows from which to install and run Algo.
-See the [Windows documentation](docs/deploy-from-windows.md).
+See the [Windows documentation](docs/deploy-from-windows.md) for more information.

 4. **Install Algo's remaining dependencies.** You'll need to run these commands from the Algo directory each time you download a new copy of Algo.
 In a Terminal window `cd` into the `algo-master` (ZIP file) or `algo` (`git clone`) directory and run:
     ```bash